jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/frame-grabbers.rst

 the drivers:

-* ``gst-inspect-1.0 decklinkvideosrc`` will show you the different parameters for the Decklink gstreamer plugin
+* ``gst-inspect-1.0 decklinkvideosrc`` will show you the different parameters for the DeckLink gstreamer plugin
 * ``gst-launch-1.0`` can be used to launch the streamer and pipe it to see the video live on the computer.
 For example, we used ``gst-launch-1.0 -v decklinkvideosrc mode=0 connection=sdi device-number=0 ! videoconvert ! autovideosink``.

-  * ``mode=0`` is for auto detection and is optional
+  * ``mode=0`` is for auto-detection and is optional
   * ``connection=sdi`` is to force to use an SDI input if your card has different types of inputs.
 This is optional.
   * ``device-number=0`` is to select which input to use if you have multiple inputs

-* On a Decklink Duo, we found that one can see the stereo video using two text terminals:
+* On a DeckLink Duo, we found that one can see the stereo video using two text terminals:

     * ``gst-launch-1.0 decklinkvideosrc device-number=0 ! videoconvert ! autovideosink``
     * ``gst-launch-1.0 decklinkvideosrc device-number=1 ! videoconvert ! autovideosink``